 Drug-Induced Hepatotoxicity And Protection

-This area of study draws on expertise from pharmacology, toxicology, molecular biology, genetics, and biochemistry.
-Engagement spans multiple Arkansas institutions, fostering collaboration across disciplines and contributing to a robust research ecosystem within the state.
+This field draws upon expertise in pharmacology, toxicology, molecular biology, and immunology.
+Engagement spans multiple Arkansas institutions, fostering collaboration across academic disciplines and contributing to a robust research ecosystem within the state.

 AI-generated overview